Resonance Locking of Anharmonic $g$-Modes in Coalescing Neutron Star Binaries

-We verify this in the second panel which shows the magnitudes of the $g$-mode amplitudes in the linear and nonlinear systems~(orange and black, respectively).
-For the nonlinear case, we additionally show the real part of the amplitude (blue), where the solid and dashed curves indicate the positive and negative signs.
+We verify this in the second panel where we show $|X_g|$ in the linear and nonlinear systems~(orange and black, respectively).
+For the nonlinear case, we additionally show ${\rm Re}[X_g]$ (blue), where the solid and dashed curves indicate the positive and negative signs.
 The nonlinear system oscillates resonantly past $f_{\rm gw}\approx 200\,{\rm Hz}$.

 The lock can break due to the damping induced by GW radiation.
 Eq.~(\ref{eqn:mode_amp_locking_phase}) suggests $|X_g|^2\sim -4\Omega^2/\omega_g^2 \kappa_{\rm eff}$ asymptotically as $\Omega$ increases.
 This in turn implies from Eq.~(\ref{eqn:pre_res_amp}) that $\Delta_{\rm eff}^2$ grows proportionally to $\Omega$.
 This lets us simplify Eq.~(\ref{eqn:pre_res_amp}) as